MASTER CLASSES & WORKSHOPS

 East Indian Retention Dances: Experience the rhythmic allure and fluid movements that are hallmarks of East Indian dance traditions:: Jahroo, Kollatum, Dandia, Kathak.

-Join us to enrich your dance vocabulary, appreciate cultural integration, and revel in the captivating dance forms that have deeply influenced and continue to inspire many worldwide.
+Join me to enrich your dance vocabulary, appreciate cultural integration, and revel in the captivating dance forms that have deeply influenced and continue to inspire many worldwide.
 This class promises an authentic and exhilarating immersion into the very soul of Trinbago dance.

 Canboulay To Carnival